Doctor of Psychology (Psy.D.) in Clinical Psychology

 APU’s Doctor of Psychology (Psy.D.) in Clinical Psychology is a professional doctorate that identifies as a practitioner-scholar program.
 The curriculum provides the courses and training necessary to meet the educational requirements in the state of California for licensure as a psychologist.

-The Doctor of Psychology program educates, prepares, and trains students to become practitioner-scholars in psychology with professional competencies in relationship, research, assessment, intervention, diversity, integration of faith and practice, and family psychology.
+The Doctor of Psychology in Clinical Psychology program educates, prepares, and trains students to become practitioner-scholars in clinical psychology with professional competencies in relationship, research, assessment, intervention, diversity, consultation, supervision, integration of faith/spirituality and practice, and systems thinking (family psychology).

 The Psy.D. program at Azusa Pacific University has developed a unifying goal to guide the mission of the program: Cultivate culturally competent practitioner-scholars who are equipped to serve a wide range of clients with a special emphasis in systems thinking, diversity, and the integration of faith/spirituality and practice.